solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 ## Conclusion
 AI-assisted development isn't magic, and it's not going to replace you.
 It's a tool that enables you to focus on solving the actual problem and helps you save time by automating the coding part.

 Start with Planning mode.
 Give the AI context.
 Break big problems into smaller ones.
 Accept that there's a learning curve and your performance takes a hit in the beginning.
-And when it finally clicks, you realize that the only limiting factor is your imagination.
+And when it finally clicks, the bottleneck moves from typing to thinking.

 Now go try it.
 Try the Plan mode and see what happens, experiment.
 You can always revert and try again.